The patrol to SWAT handoff that quietly loses you time

 That turns the handoff from a re-gathering exercise into a head start.
 SWAT spends less time collecting information and more time on the tactical plan.

-Built for both reactive and pre-planned operations
+Built for both reactive and planned operations

 Everyone inherits the picture

 It’s not just patrol to SWAT.
-Detectives work the same live picture in parallel — building documentation off current information rather than waiting for a separate briefing.
-Leadership sees the same view for oversight.
-The picture follows the incident from first response through resolution, and nobody rebuilds it along the way.
+Detectives work the same live picture in parallel, building documentation off current information instead of waiting for a separate briefing.
+Leadership sees the same unified view for oversight.
+The incident picture follows the call from first response through resolution, and nobody rebuilds it along the way.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.
 This article describes platform capabilities at a general level.